KCCG/wrangling-genomics/_episodes/04-variant_calling.md

 variant calling.
 In this workshop we will be using `bcftools`.

 > ## Exercise
-> Which bcftools modules are available on the cluster?
+> 1. Which bcftools modules are available on the cluster?
+> 2. Where is the online manual for bcftools?
 >
 >> ## Solution
->>
+>> 1.
 >> ~~~
 >> modgrep bcftools
 >> aarsta/bcftools/1.2